Our privacy and cookie policies.

 You can also change the way we contact you by using the opt-out/unsubscribe link in an email from us.

 Where you tell us that no longer want to hear from us for marketing purposes, please be aware that we may still contact you for administration purposes such as about any donations you make and Gift Aid, or providing you with the information you’ve requested or in helping resolve a query.

 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
 Cookies contain information that is transferred to your computer’s hard drive.

 Analytical/performance cookies allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.
 Functionality cookies are used to recognise you when you return to our website.
 This enables us to personalise our content for you.

 You block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our site.
 The analytical cookies expire once the browser session is completed.
 Functionality cookies will expire after 10 years.

 You can also find out more about cookies at:

 If you are under 18, please make sure that you obtain your parent/guardian’s permission beforehand whenever you provide personal information via our website.
 Users without this consent are not allowed to provide us with personal information.
-Also, if you do use our site to obtain information about fundraising or supporting the work of The Power of Nutrition, please let an adult know.
+Also, if you do use our sites to obtain information about fundraising or supporting the work of The Power of Nutrition, please let an adult know.

-This information was last updated in May 2018.
+This information was last updated in May 2022.
 From time to time, we may make changes to the information on this page so you may wish to check back from time to time.
 The amended information will apply from the date it is posted on the site and will govern the way in which we collect and use personal information from then on.